architect-templates/react/README.md

 ```

 ### Update the application
-Finally, open the file `/src/App.js`, uncomment lines 3, 4, 11, and 12, then save the file.
-The uncommented JavaScript files include a form and a table to input and display a list of your favorite movies.
+Open the file `/src/App.js`, uncomment lines 2 and 10, and save the file.
+The uncommented JavaScript file includes a form and a table to input and display a list of your favorite movies.

 ## Relaunch the component
 Now that the dependency has been added, the component should be restarted to reflect the changes in the `architect.yml` file.
 If the app hasn't already been restarted, do so by hitting `Ctrl-C`.
 Then run: